isaac-westaway/zigwm/README.md

 - CreateCursor
 - proper logging ( no more _ = try)
 - catch statements should switch between errors instead of just erroring
+- send workspace list (desktop_properties) and client list (wmctrl)
+- all the todos in the comments

 Credits
 ======